seasonSH/DocFace/README.md

 ## Introduction

-This repository includes the TensorFlow implementation of [**DocFace**](https://arxiv.org/abs/1805.02283), which is a system proposed for matching ID photos and live face photos.
+This repository includes the TensorFlow implementation of [**DocFace**](https://arxiv.org/abs/1805.02283) and [**DocFace+**](https://arxiv.org/abs/1809.05620), which is a system proposed for matching ID photos and live face photos.
 DocFace is shown to significantly outperform general face matchers on the ID-Selfie matching problem.
 We here give the example training code and pre-trained models in the paper.
 For the preprocessing part, we follow the repository of [SphereFace](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf) to align the face images using [MTCNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment).
 The user can also use other methods for face alignment.
 Because the dataset used in the paper is private, we cannot publish it here.
 One can test the system on their own dataset.

 ## Citation